skryukov/inertia_rails-contrib/docs/guide/links.md

 ## Browser history

-The `replace` attribute allows you to specify the browser's history behaviour.
-By default, page visits push (new) state (`window.history.pushState`) into the history; however, it's also possible to replace state (`window.history.replaceState`) by setting the `replace` attribute to true.
+The `replace` prop allows you to specify the browser's history behaviour.
+By default, page visits push (new) state (`window.history.pushState`) into the history; however, it's also possible to replace state (`window.history.replaceState`) by setting the `replace` prop to true.
 This will cause the visit to replace the current history state instead of adding a new history state to the stack.

 :::tabs key:frameworks
 == Vue 2